viboes/std-make/doc/proposal/future/future_emplace.md

 This proposal just extends the current future factories to emplace factories.

 Should we provide a future `in_place` constructor?
 For coherency purposes and in order to be generic, yes, we should.
 However we should also provide a constructor from a `T` which doesn't exists neither.
+This paper doesn't proposes this yet.

 ## Promise emplace assignments

 `std::experimental::optional` provides emplace assignments via `optional::emplace()` and it could provide emplace factory if [P0032R0] is accepted.

+We believe that `promise<T>` should provide and similar interface.
+However, a promise accepts to be set only once, and so the function name should be different for the authors.

 # Impact on the standard